pds-bracu/Students-Mark-Viewer/README.md

 5. The page will display:
    - The **mark** for that assessment.
    - A **"View Solution"** button (if a solution link is available).

+> ⚠️ **Note:** If marks don't appear instantly, please be patient and try clicking the **"Show Mark"** button again after a few seconds.
+> This can occasionally happen due to high load or multiple simultaneous accesses to the spreadsheet.

 ---